Product Care and Maintenance

 How to Maintain the Metal Finish (non-PVD) of Faucets

 - Wash your faucet with a mixture of warm water with a drop of mild hand dish washing liquid soap.
-Soak a soft cloth in the soapy mixture.
-Wash your faucet with the soapy cloth.
-Then blot it dry with a clean, dry, soft cloth.
+Soak a soft microfiber towel in the soapy mixture.
+Wash your faucet with the soapy microfiber towel.
+Then blot it dry with a clean, dry, soft microfiber towel.

 - Do not use cleansers that contain abrasives, harsh chemicals, alcohol, or other organic solvents.

-- To remove dry water spots, use warm water and a soft, damp cloth.
+- To remove dry water spots, use warm water and a soft, damp microfiber towel.

 - To preserve the luster of your decorator faucet, occasionally apply a high quality automotive wax that does not contain abrasives.